 Located in the Hill neighborhood of New Haven, the shelter provides beds, meals, and case management for 81 adult men and women nightly.

 The Middlesex Family Shelter provides beds and case management for approximately 20 families per year, this includes around 70 people with over half of them youth (under age 24).

 Wallingford Emergency Shelter

-Located in Wallingford, the shelter provides beds, meals, and case management for approximately 50 single adult men and women and 12 families per year.
+Located in Wallingford, the shelter provides beds, meals, and case management for approximately 90 people annually including 17 families with children.

 Men's Seasonal Overflow Shelter

 Located in New Haven, provides seasonal shelter for an additional 75 men from November through April.

 A community-based program, through the generosity of local religious congregations and organizations, that provides shelter and case management for up to 12 adult men and women during the winter months in and around New Haven.
 On a rotating basis, volunteers from each host site provide shelter, meals, and fellowship from early evening through breakfast each day for one week.